dphdmn/betterLeadearboard/README.md

 ## Update - April 21, 2024
 Had some issues with loading github pages.
 Cleaned the history.
 Should not really affect anyone.
+Update: the issue is likely to the github pages IPs being blocked.
+You may have troubles with loading the site from Russia.
+Sorry.

+## Update - April 22, 2024
+v.1.2.0 - Fixed some issues with replay, added more different issues.

+But actually implemented custom movetimes feature.

+Example:

+- Click on 4x4 single 1.125 PB by me (dphdmn);
+- Enter custom movetimes as ``0, 7, 37, 67, 97, 127, 127, 188, 195, 225, 262, 345, 381, 467, 471, 487, 501, 526, 555, 592, 616, 742, 802, 831, 891, 915, 921, 968, 1005, 1019, 1027, 1057, 1125, 1125``
+- Watch the replay with correct timings!;
+- It is very basic, no checks are being done, nothing is being saved, you have to input stuff manually, and you have to re-enter everything again when changing settings or closing replay;